top of page

 2. THE SIMPLE CADENCE (CADENZA SEMPLICE)

-In his publication The Art Of Preluding the Austrian pianist, composer and teacher Carl Czerny (1791-1857) considers the simple cadence as the shortest prelude, but on the next page, he gives examples of chord progressions that are extended to six or more chords.
+In his publication The Art Of Preluding the Austrian pianist, composer and teacher Carl Czerny (1791-1857) considers as the starting point the simple cadence as the shortest prelude, but on the next page, he gives examples of chord progressions that are extended to six or more chords.

 Czerny_the_art_of_preluding_1833 (geslee